Seminole Wars: New strategy

 In September 1856, Brigadier General William S. Harney returned to Florida as commander of the federal troops.
-Remembering the lessons he had learned in the Second Seminole War, he set up a system of forts in a line across Florida, and patrols moved deep into Seminole territory.
+Remembering lessons he had learned in the Second Seminole War, Harney set up a system of forts in a line across Florida, and patrols moved deep into Seminole territory.
 He planned to confine the Seminoles to the Big Cypress Swamp and the Everglades, because he believed they would be unable to live there during the wet season.
 He anticipated being able to catch the Indians when they left their flooded sanctuaries seeking dry land for raising their crops.
 Part of Harney's plan involved using boats to reach islands and other dry spots in the swamps.
 He first made one more attempt to negotiate with the Seminoles but was unable to make contact with them.
 In early January 1857, he ordered his troops to actively pursue the Indians.
 Harney's plan, however, had shown few results by the time he and the Fifth Infantry were transferred to Kansas to aid in the uprisings there in April.

 Colonel Gustavus Loomis replaced General Harney as commander in Florida, but the withdrawal of the Fifth Infantry left him with only ten companies of the Fourth Artillery, which was later reduced to just four companies.
 Loomis organized volunteers into boat companies, which were given metal "alligator boats" that had been built earlier specifically for use in the Big Cypress Swamp and Everglades.
 30 ft long, pointed at both ends, and drawing two to 3 ft of water, the boats could carry up to sixteen men into the swamps.
 These boat companies were able to capture many Indians, primarily women and children.
 The regulars did not do as well.
 Some officers, including Captain Abner Doubleday, observed that the Seminoles easily avoided the Army patrols.
 Doubleday attributed this to the fact that most of the enlisted men were recent immigrants who had no skills in woodcraft.

 In 1857, ten companies of Florida militia were taken into federal service, totaling almost 800 men by September.
 In November these troops captured eighteen women and children from Billy Bowlegs' band.
 The troops also found and destroyed several towns and fields of crops.
 The troops moved into the Big Cypress Swamp starting on New Year's Day 1858, again destroying the towns and cultivated fields they found.
 Another delegation from the Indian Territory arrived in Florida in January and attempted to contact Bowlegs.
 The troops stood down while the attempt was made, and Bowlegs was contacted.
 The previous year the Seminoles had finally been given their own reservation in Indian Territory separate from the Creeks.
 Cash payments of US$500 to each warrior (more to the chiefs) and $100 to each woman were promised.
-On March 15, Bowlegs' and Assinwar's bands accepted the offer and agreed to go west.
-On May 4, a total of 163 Seminoles (including some captured earlier) were shipped to New Orleans.
-On May 8, 1858, Colonel Loomis declared the war to be over.
+On 15 March, Bowlegs' and Assinwar's bands accepted the offer and agreed to go west.
+On 4 May, a total of 163 Seminoles (including some captured earlier) were shipped to New Orleans.
+On 8 May 1858, Colonel Loomis declared the war to be over.